gryanab/ColorGame/README.md

 The Goal is to identify the correct color proposed in the title.
 It contains 2 different modes : Easy (3 blocks) and Hard (6 blocks).

+## Run

+Simply open the '.html' file on your browser and have fun.